-Immediately following that 2009 federal campaign Rebekah and I bought our first home together in Paris as well as our second and current home down on Willow St.
+Immediately following the 2009 federal campaign, Rebekah and I bought our first home together in Paris – and we have stayed in this gorgeous town.
+We later moved our family to our second and current home on Willow Street.

-We were engaged on the Grand River under the train bridge blocks from where we live.
+We were engaged to be married on the banks of the Grand River under the train bridge blocks from where we live.
 We took our engagement photos at the Paris branch of our library system and we had the first wedding ceremony and reception ever held at Stillwaters in our beautiful downtown.
 We live in a great community and are so grateful for that.

 The folks of this community are so warm.
 The people make this community what it is and always will.

-We chose to raise our daughter Ellie and our son Finn here.
-We could not imagine another place we would want these two wonderful human beings to grow up.
+We chose to raise our daughter, Ellie, and our son, Finn, here.
+We could not imagine another place we would want these two wonderful human beings to grow up in.
 We want to work with others to make it even better.
-We want to work with you to meet the challenges our community faces head on as well.
+We want to work with you to meet the challenges our community faces head on, as well.

-There is a perspective gained from being a young family living in Paris that I think would add value to our council as we rely on our library, parks, recreation services, trails and sidewalk systems to go about our days as so many other growing families here do as well.
+There is a perspective gained from being a young family living in Paris that I think would add value to our council.
+We rely on our library, parks, recreation services, trails and sidewalk systems to go about our days as so many other growing families here do, too.

-We’ve celebrated at our amazing parks and festivals and enjoyed the arts and culture scene that Paris has to offer.
+We celebrate at our amazing parks and festivals and enjoy the arts and culture scene that Paris has to offer on a regular basis.

-In addition to my role as a college professor I’ve been fortunate enough to write three books here (mostly at the Wincey Mills CoLab space) and co-owned a local newsprint publication and multi-media company The Brant Advocate.
-That professional, small-business and local networking experience along with experience working with provincial and federal levels of government to get things done locally will help to enhance our community and I will work hard to improve the connectedness of our community members to our council.
+In addition to my role as a college professor, I’ve been fortunate enough to write three books here (mostly at the Wincey Mills CoLab space) and formerly co-own a local newsprint publication and multi-media company, The Brant Advocate.
+That professional, small-business and local networking experience along with experience working with provincial and federal levels of government to get things done locally, will help to enhance our community.
+I will work hard to improve the connectedness of our community members to our council.

-As a social worker I’ve worked with clients in this community and heard those struggles too from families and individuals.
-Issues such as affordability, housing, transit, job opportunities and access to health care services are a factor for many.
+As a social worker, I’ve worked with clients in this community and heard those struggles too from families and individuals.
+Issues such as affordability, housing, transit, job opportunities and access to health care services are strong priorities for many.

 We’ve advocated successfully for needed changes to some of those systems but we know there is more to do.